-According to the material that geared motor adopts, geared motor is divided into plastic and metal.
-They mean that the gear material of the geared motor is plastic or metal.
+According to the material that geared motor adopts, geared motor is divided into plastic and metal types.
+It means that the material of the housing part is plastic or metal.
 In fact, our metal gears include power metallurgy and hardware processing.
-But in fact, whatever metal and plastic gears, they have their own advantages and disadvantages.
-What we’re talking about is why we choose plastic gears to help you choose a suitable geared motor.
+But in fact, no matter metal or plastic version, they have their own advantages and limitations.
+Here are the reasons for choosing plastic geared motor.

-1. Lower cost: generally, the production cost of plastic gear is cheaper than that of metal gear.
+1. Lower cost: Generally, the production cost of plastic gear is cheaper than that of metal gear.
 Since there is usually no need for secondary finishing, plastic gears typically represent a 50% to 90% saving relative to stamped or machined metal gears, according to Plastics Technology.

-2. Low noise: Strong shock absorption performance of plastic makes the noise low during operation.
+2. Low noise: Strong shock absorption performance of plastic gear motor contributes to low noise during operation.

-5. Strong bearing capacity: since plastic gears can be wider than metal gears, they can achieve greater bearing capacity and more power transmission in one stage.
+5. Strong bearing capacity: Since plastic gears can be wider than metal gears, they can achieve greater load-bearing capacity and more power transfer in a single stage.

-6. Corrosion resistance: unlike metal gears, plastic gears are not corroded.
+6. Corrosion resistance: Unlike metal gears, plastic gears do not corrode because they are nonconductors.
 Their relative inertia means they can be used in water meters, chemical plant controls, and other situations that may cause corrosion or degradation of metal gears.